There are eight different stages that take place in the process of reproduction:

 Overall, nutrition has a subtle but powerful effect on all of the body's systems including the reproductive system.
 Try to limit your intake of the following foods, wherever possible: salt, refined carbohydrates, caffeine, processed foods, fried foods, unpasteurized foods, alcohol, sugar, foods and drinks with added and sugary breakfast cereal, saturated fats, additives, preservatives.

-stress can take its toll on the body and reproductive system.
+Over time, stress can take its toll on the body and reproductive system.
 You may find it hard to sleep, lack energy, become irritable, suffer from digestive disorders and notice a decrease in sex drive.

 - Relax - Relaxation can create a state of well being and improve your ability to cope.